corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/new-commands.md

 Description:

-Allows to add HTTP RPC endpoint of the Corda with necessary credentials to the local cache.
+Allows to add HTTP-RPC endpoint of the Corda with necessary credentials to the local cache.
 After endpoint is added other commands can be executed against it.

 Parameters:

-      <url>           HTTP RPC endpoint URL in the form: https://<host>:
+      <url>           HTTP-RPC endpoint URL in the form: https://<host>:
                         port/api/v1

 Options: